MicrosoftDocs/Advertising-docs/BingAds/scripts/examples/fetch-resources.md

 - Set the Authorization header to the access token

-- Store the new refresh token in secured storage for the next time you run your script.

-#### Example that download a spreadsheet
+#### Example that downloads a spreadsheet

-The following shows an example that uses the refresh token to get an access token and calls Microsoft Graph to get a download URL that you use to download the spreadsheet.
+The following example shows how to 1) use the refresh token to get an access token, and 2) call Microsoft Graph to get a download URL that you use to download the spreadsheet.
 Replace {yourclientid} with your simple app's client ID, and replace {yourrefreshtoken} with your refresh token.

 ```javascript
 function main() {